Matt115A/uht-tooling/README.md

 - Primer design for KLD cloning of mutants
 - Detailed log files for all scripts
-- Expansion of the primer design software for multi-mutations
+- Expansion of all primer design software for multi-mutations
 - Expansion of mutation caller to handle indels